travis-ci/docs-travis-ci-com/blog/_posts/2013-03-08-preinstalled-php-extensions.md

     # some other mongo specific configuration directives
     # or general custom PHP settings...

+If adding a full configuration file looks overkill regarding your needs, you can also use this one-line command in your before_script:

+    echo "extension = <extension>.so" >> ~/.phpenv/versions/$(phpenv version-name)/etc/php.ini

 For more information, please refer to the [PHP extensions section](http://about.travis-ci.org/docs/user/languages/php/#PHP-extensions) of the documentation!